 Energy demand, heating The integrated heating load over a total year in kWh or MJ.
 This is often expressed in terms of energy per square meter per annum (year): kWh/m²/a.

 Energy efficiency ratio (EER) The EER is the ratio of the cooling capacity (in British thermal units [Btu] per hour) to the power input (in watts).
 The higher the EER rating, the more efficient the air conditioner.

 Energy management system A control system (often computerized) designed to regulate the energy consumption of a building by controlling the operation of energy consuming systems, such as the heating, ventilation and air conditioning (HVAC), lighting and water heating systems.

-Energy performance of a building Calculated or measured amount of energy delivered and exported actually used or estimated to meet the different needs associated with a standardized use of the building, which may include energy used for heating, cooling, ventilation, domestic hot water, lighting and appliances.(EN 15316-1:2007)
+Energy performance of a building Calculated or measured amount of energy delivered and actually used or estimated to meet the different needs associated with a standardized use of the building, which may include energy used for heating, cooling, ventilation, domestic hot water, lighting and appliances.(BS EN 15316-1:2017)